tteeoo/rco/README.md

 ## AUR

-rco can be installed via the AUR package <a href="https://aur.archlinux.org/packages/rco/">rco</a>
+If you are on Arch Linux, rco can be installed via the AUR package <a href="https://aur.archlinux.org/packages/rco/">rco</a>

 ## Build from source with cargo